 Markets also spread awareness of agricultural issues facing our largely urban society, including the truth about organic farming, genetically modified foods, fair pricing for agricultural products, and the abundant variety of fresh seasonal food available in a locally-networked food system.
 If you’ve been wondering what’s on your plate, chances are the answers are waiting for you at a farmer’s table, nestled among the organic kale.

 Farmer’s markets are for everyone, designed to be accessible to all and to create a sense of community engagement – but that doesn’t mean I wasn’t intimidated on my first visit!
 Whether you seek fresh, affordable greens or local crafts, there is something for you, and ever since that first time a basket of strawberries outshone my red cheeks and conquered my hesitation, I like to think I’ve learned how to get the most out of my friendly neighborhood farmers market.
 The experience is different from your average grocery store!

 I know what’s on my list for this weekend’s market.
-If you need some inspiration, check out these 12 Vegetarian BBQ Recipes or 4 Chef-Crafted Meals for Summer.
 Share your shopping tips, and why you love your local market in the comments below!

 (1) Weber, C.L., and Matthews, H.S.
 (2008) Food-Miles and the Relative Climate Impacts of Food Choices in the United States.
 Environ.
 Sci.
 Technol, 42 (10),3508–3513.

 (2) Hepperly, P. R., Douds, D., Jr., Seidel, R. (2006) The Rodale Institute Farming Systems Trial 1981 to 2005: long-term analysis of organic and conventional maize and soybean cropping systems.
 The Rodale Institute, Kutztown, Pa.
 15-31.